Ahmadsch/dependable-And-Scalable-Infrastructur-Alcatraz-Server/README.md

 ---

-Here is the updated version based on the new behavior (game start **fails** if any client callback is unreachable).
-Clear, direct, no filler.

----

 ### POST `/players/game/start`

 Rules:

 * at least 2 players
-* game not already started
 * master only

 The master tries to notify **all registered clients** before the game is allowed to start.